ZaninDavide/patatrac/src/anchors.typ

 // -----------------------------> ANCHORS CREATION

-/*
-Every anchor represents a coordinate system where (`x`,`y`) is the origin of the local coordinate system and `rot` is the angle between the paper left-to-right axis and the local x-axis.
+/// Every anchor represents a coordinate system
+/// where (`x`,`y`) is the origin of the local coordinate system and
+/// `rot` is the angle between the paper left-to-right axis and the anchor's x-axis.
-The local y-axis is always directed 90deg anticlockwise with respect to local x-axis.
+/// The local y-axis is always directed 90deg anticlockwise with respect to local x-axis.
-Most often, anchors are use to describe points on surfaces.
-In that case, the local x-axis is the tangent to the surface and the local y-axis is the outgoing normal to the surface.
+/// Most often, anchors are use to describe points on surfaces.
+In that case, the local x-axis
+/// is the tangent to the surface and the local y-axis is the outgoing normal to the surface.
-*/
 #let anchor(x, y, rot) = (x: x, y: y, rot: rot)

-/*
-Tries to convert anything to an anchor.
-By default, the functions panics if `thing` cannot be converted to an anchor, but if the named parameter `panic` is set to `false` it will silently return `none`, instead of panicking.
+/// Tries to convert anything to an anchor.
+By default,
+/// the functions panics if `thing` cannot be converted to an anchor,
+/// but if the named parameter `panic` is set to `false` it will
-*/
+/// silently return `none`, instead of panicking.
 #let to-anchor(thing, panic: true) = {
   if type(thing) == function {
     // THIS IS AN OBJECT